 Make your tanzaku with our templates.
 Simply print and colour them in before carefully cutting each out.
 You can also use them to practice writing your wish.
 The example on the left is written in Japanese.
 It says "I hope to go to the beach this summer."

 Send us your tanzaku!

 We would love to see what you have wished for this year.
-Send a photo of your finished tanzaku to education@japansociety.org.uk or tag us on social media and we will display it in our online gallery.
+Send a photo of your finished tanzaku to education@japansociety.org.uk or tag us on social media.